Lead from your center.

 Systems

-Leverage & execution
+Scaffolding & execution

 Your capacity to build structure, create order, and solve problems systematically.
 When high, systems work smoothly and hold over time.
 When low, structure is harder to maintain and solutions may not stick reliably.